- Home

 City Manager’s Office

-During the summer, the intern will work in all of the divisions within the Department, i.e. Planning, Transportation, Economic Development and Housing.
-The Intern will assist in a variety of clerical tasks, including but not limited to: filing, opening mail, hand–delivering documents to several departments in and around City Hall; routing plans; photocopying documents; organizing books in the Department’s conference room/library; and organizing the office supply cabinet.
+During the summer, under the director direct supervision of the Assistant Director, the intern will work in all the practice areas within the division, i.e. Planning, Zoning, and Sustainability.
+The Intern will assist in a variety of clerical tasks, including but not limited to filing, opening mail, hand–delivering documents to several departments in and around City Hall; routing plans; photocopying documents; organizing books in the Department’s conference room/library; and organizing the office supply cabinet.
 In addition, at times the interns will be asked to ride the Nomi express survey riders and/or observe the bus in various locations and take notes.

 Finance Department